-Globalization has torn down walls, dissolved old hierarchies, and brought cultures closer together; however, this newfound cultural proximity has also created burning issues of integration and migration facing Denmark and Europe today.
+Globalization has dissolved old hierarchies and brought cultures closer together; however, this newfound cultural proximity has also created challenges of integration and migration facing Denmark and Europe today.

 Northern European healthcare systems are currently facing rising costs, aging populations, and socio-economic inequality.
 Analyze and debate these challenges and their interplay with the organization, financing, and prioritization within the systems.

 This program is right for you, if you study public health, public policy, or health science, or wish to pursue a graduate degree or future career in the health professions.

 Different countries choose different approaches to the provision of healthcare.
 Through this course, you gain insight into how healthcare is organized and financed in Denmark and Northern Europe, and you investigate the impact of the social, economic, and political history on the present systems.
 You analyze principles of priority-setting in health care, and discuss and assess possible solutions to challenges such as aging populations, inequality in health and rising healthcare expenditures.

 Week-Long Study Tour: Helsinki-Tallinn